-NM Water Rights Reporting System data reveal one well in the area with a water depth of 100 feet.
-A review of NMOCD well files shows surface casing at the subject well and at a nearby well (Allison #10A) set at 200 feet bgs.
-Ground water then is believed to be greater than 50 feet.
-This is supported by the topographical setting and the recorded information from the Office of the State Engineer.
+NM Water Rights Reporting System data reveal no water wells in the area.
+A review of NMOCD well files shows surface casing at the subject well and a nearby well (Florance #3) was set greater than 175 feet bgs.
+Nevertheless, the site location suggests that ground water could be less than 50 feet.
+Ground water depth is further supported by the topographic setting and knowledge of ground water depths from sites elsewhere in Gobernador Canyon.

-Based on the information available, ground water is estimated to be greater than 50 feet below the bottom of the BGT.
-The Pit Rule siting criteria has been evaluated and this location is in an area which poses minimal risk to human health, safety, and the environment.
+Based on the information available, ground water is estimated to be less than 50 feet below the bottom of the BGT.
+The Pit Rule siting criteria has been evaluated and this location is in an area which poses greater potential risk to human health, safety, and the environment.